 University of Cambridge Primary Care Unit

-Rowan Harwood and Kristian Pollock are co-supervising three PhD students in conjunction with the University of Cambridge
+Rowan Harwood and Kristian Pollock are co-supervising two PhD students in conjunction with the University of Cambridge.

 - Megha Majumbar - Kristian Pollock with Stephen Barclay and Claire Goodwin.